walterpg/plgx-build-tasks/README.md

 * Supports both [.NET SDK](https://docs.microsoft.com/en-us/dotnet/core/project-sdk/overview#project-files) and traditional .NET Framework project file types.
 * Supports either `<PackageReference>` or `packages.config` NuGet dependencies.
-* Supports deployment of MSBuild-generated, resource-only satellite assemblies, commonly used for localization (Hint: currently, this feature requires you to set the [`<Satellite_ProducName>` property](https://docs.microsoft.com/en-us/visualstudio/msbuild/common-msbuild-project-properties?view=vs-2019#list-of-common-properties-and-parameters) to specify something other than "KeePass Plugin", so KeePass doesn't confuse it with the plugin assembly).
+* Supports deployment of MSBuild-generated, resource-only satellite assemblies, commonly used for localization (Hint: currently, this feature requires you to set the [`<Satellite_ProductName>` property](https://docs.microsoft.com/en-us/visualstudio/msbuild/common-msbuild-project-properties?view=vs-2019#list-of-common-properties-and-parameters) to specify something other than "KeePass Plugin", so KeePass doesn't confuse it with the plugin assembly).
 * Uses MSBuild item and item metadata products, rather than a separate scan of project file contents, to populate the archive.
 * Archives a task-generated, minimal project file, rather than a copy of the development project file.
 The development project file name need not match the plugin symbolic name.
 * .PLGX files are almost always smaller.